ninjaaron/oo-and-polymorphism-in-julia/README.md

 - data composition: the ability to create a new object that contains other objects.
-- encapsulation: the ability to create a simple, flat interface to objects that are complex interenally.
+- encapsulation: the ability to create a simple, flat interface to objects that are complex internally.
 - polymorphism: the ability to treat different objects of different types similarly if they provide the same interfaces.
 (Kind of the bonus one.)

 Classical object orientation puts all these features into classes.
-Julia doesn't have classes, but does have features which provided excellent support for these design strategies: stucts, methods, multiple dispatch and flexible generics.
+Julia doesn't have classes, but does have features which provided excellent support for these design strategies: structs, methods, multiple dispatch and flexible generics.

 This tutorial is about how to use these features for data abstraction in Julia, with some thoughts and comparisons about how they are similar to